aimeehong1/aimeehong-website/README.md

 # Hello website!

-This is a website built with HTML and CSS using Glitch.
+This is a website built with HTML, CSS, and JavaScript using Glitch.

 ## What's in this project?